An Introduction to Geometric Topology: Riemannian geometry

 \subsection{Riemannian manifolds with boundary}

-Many geometric notions in Riemannian geometry extend easily to manifolds $M$ with boundary: a metric tensor on $M$ is a positive definite scalar product on each (half-)space $T_pM$ that varies smoothly in $p\in M$.
+Many geometric notions in Riemannian geometry extend easily to manifolds $M$ with boundary.
 The boundary $\partial M$ of a Riemannian manifold $M$ is naturally a Riemannian manifold without boundary.
 A particularly nice (and exceptional) case is when $\partial M$ is totally geodesic.